How to Apply

 No applications are processed by the Graduate School until the application fee has been paid.

-The application deadline is January 2 of each calendar year for admission in September of the same year.
-As the NSB Admissions Committee begins its review of applications early in January, it is essential that applications be submitted to the Graduate School Admissions Office by this deadline.
+The application deadline is December 15 of each calendar year for admission in September of the following year.
+As the NSB Admissions Committee begins its review of applications early in December, it is essential that applications be submitted to the Graduate School Admissions Office by this deadline.
 Spring admissions are not considered under normal circumstances.